Sitecore/jss/docs/data/routes/help/en.md

 ### Is JSS ready for production?

 Yes!
-JSS 11.0 for Sitecore 9.0 and 9.1 is considered stable for React, Angular, Vue, and Layout Service API usage.
+The earliest version of JSS that is considered production-ready is JSS 11.0 for Sitecore 9.0 and 9.1.
+It is stable for React, Angular, Vue, and Layout Service API usage.

-[React Native](/docs/client-frameworks/react-native) and [JavaScript Renderings](/docs/techniques/mvc-integration/javascript-rendering) are considered experimental.
+### Why are some features marked as "Experimental"?
+[React Native](/docs/client-frameworks/react-native) is marked as experimental because React Native cannot render in the browser, so there is no Experience Editor support.
+This makes RN difficult to setup and difficult to work with.

+[JavaScript Renderings](/docs/techniques/mvc-integration/javascript-rendering) are marked as experimental because these rendering don't scale well.
+They satisfy edge-case requirements, and should be used sparingly.

 ### Where can I get a Sitecore license for JSS?
 JSS is a specifically enabled license feature.
 If you are a customer, contact your Sitecore account manager.
 If you are a partner, request a new license on [SPN](https://spn.sitecore.net/).